Category Archives: Chinese Reviews

-Continue reading “Golden Platform” Series Review (Ep.1 to 43)
+Continue reading “The Sparkle in Your Eye” Series Review (Ep.1 to 12)

-Continue reading “Golden Platform” Series Review (Ep.1 to 43)
+Continue reading “Moon and Dust” Series Review (Ep.1 to 6)

 I downright fall under the spell of certain themes in either movies or series.
 This series had two of my favorites.
 Time travel and swashbuckling epic times full of exotic and romantic lore, legends, and traditions.
 And especially given my naïve Western upbringing, I am heart and soul smitten by Chinese fable and mythology.
 This series transported me back into time, like with the character, where I too could imagine myself beside them.
 Perhaps I have always secretly harbored a desire to be a valiant hero from another culture in the past.